minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 ## (Optional) Set up a Tor proxy for external services

 If a Tor proxy is configured in Sparrow, all external connections use Tor.
-This includes rate fetching, coinjoin etc - even transaction broadcasting is then done via external service (like blockstream.info) over Tor for additional privacy.
+This includes rate fetching, coinjoin etc - even transaction broadcasting is then done via an external service (like blockstream.info) over Tor for additional privacy.
 Where-ever possible, the onion URLs of these services are used.

 Sparrow can be configured to use an internal (bundled) or external Tor proxy.
 To use the internal proxy, an onion Electrum server URL must be specified, and the 'Use Proxy' toggle must be off.
 Therefore, the following section only applies if you connect to your Electrum server using the local IP address within your local network (e.g., `minibolt.local` or `192.168.X.XXX`).
 If you're using a Tor onion address to connect to your node, then Sparrow is already using the internal proxy and there is nothing else to be done!